-- Be in good standing (no lease violations or unpaid rent within the last 12 months), - Have no tenant-caused pest infestations or property damage, - Pass a unit inspection of the currently occupied unit, - Continue to meet program eligibility requirements for the new unit, including income, household size, and any applicable restrictions under program requirements.
+- Be in good standing (no lease violations or unpaid rent within the last 12 months), - Have no tenant-caused pest infestations or property damage, - Pass a unit inspection of the currently occupied unit, - Continue to meet program eligibility requirements for the new unit, including income, household size, and any applicable restrictions under USDA-RD regulations.

-All transfer requests must be submitted in writing and will be reviewed by Housing Kitsap on a case-by-case basis.
+All transfer requests must be submitted in writing and will be reviewed by Housing Kitsap on a case-bycase basis.